ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch14.md

 words, CBOW is usually faster to train.

-After training, word embeddings are placed within the vector space so that words with common contexts in the corpusâ€"that is, words with semantic and syntactic similaritiesâ€"are positioned close to each other, as illustrated in
+After training, word embeddings are placed within the vector space so that words with common contexts in the corpus""that is, words with semantic and syntactic similarities""are positioned close to each other, as illustrated in
 Figure [1.2](#fig:ch14-fig02){reference="fig:ch14-fig02"
 reference-type="ref"}.
 Conversely, dissimilar words are located farther